Mehuge/ddb/README.md

 Proof of concept
 --
-So I set about coding a proof-of-concept backup system to test out a) if it was feasable, and b) what kind of space savings could be achieved.
+So I set about coding a proof-of-concept backup system to test out a) if it was feasible, and b) what kind of space savings could be achieved.
 Enter ddb, de-duplicating backup.

 Hashing
 --
 I chose sha256 as the hashing algorithm but the issue with a hash is that there are potentially collisions, though highly unlikely it is a possibility, so I had to build in some integrity checks into the system.

 sha256 hashs are 64 hexadecimal characters long.
 These are stored in a folder called `files.db` within the backup destination.
 The files are stored in buckets implemented as two levels of directories [00-FF]/[00-FF].
-Which bucket a hash is placed into is calculated by splitting the hexdecimal hash into two equal length strings, and calculating the crc8 hash of each, these become the folder names for the bucket.
+Which bucket a hash is placed into is calculated by splitting the hexadecimal hash into two equal length strings, and calculating the crc8 hash of each, these become the folder names for the bucket.

 To handle potential hash clashes (two actually different files, with the same hash), by default the backup compares a hit in the hash file system byte-by-byte with the source file, and if they are different, will store the file as a variant.
 These variant numbers are appended to the hash as .0 .1 .2 etc. I have yet to see this happen.

-There is a --fast option which skips this aditional integrity, and the soon to come client/server version will by default use --fast.
+There is a --fast option which skips this additional integrity, and the soon to come client/server version will by default use --fast.

 Backup Targets
 --